odikk/MaterialBlocks-CMS/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your server or local machine as a CMS.
-See installation for detailed instructions on how to install BeardBlock.
+See installation for detailed instructions on how to install MaterialBlocks.

 ### Prerequisites